 Ultimately, you don’t need to get bogged down in complex calculations – you just need to be mindful of the value that a customer provides over their lifetime relationship with you.
-By understanding the customer experience and measuring feedback at all key touchpoints, you can start to understand the key drivers of CLV.
+By understanding the customer experience and measuring feedback at all key touchpoints, you can start to improve on the key drivers of customer lifetime value.

 At Qualtrics, we believe that customer experience is a vital reason why customers return to a brand again and again.
 By focusing on customer experience, you’re able to easily increase customer lifetime value – we’ve found that customers who rate an experience 5/5 stars are more than twice as likely to buy again, and 80% of satisfied consumers will spend more.